 The year 1991 marked a new beginning: Klaus J. Jacobs founded the global companies Adecco (an HR solutions provider) and Barry Callebaut (a manufacturer of cocoa and chocolate products).
 The two companies are now leaders in their respective global markets.

 „It would be nice if they said of me: He was an entrepreneur, not a bore.“

-In 1989, Klaus J. Jacobs and his family established the Jacobs Foundation in Zurich: a private foundation with an international orientation.
-Its goal is to offer positive, sustainable support to future generations by improving their development opportunities, thus enabling them to become socially responsible members of society.
-In 2001, Klaus J. Jacobs transferred his interests in Jacobs Holding AG to the Jacobs Foundation by means of a donation.
+In 1989, Klaus J. Jacobs and his family established a private foundation with an international orientation: the Jacobs Foundation, headquartered in Zurich.
+Its goal was to offer positive, sustainable support for the young people of future generations by providing opportunities for positive development and thus enabling them to become socially responsible members of society.
+In 2001, Jacobs transferred his interests in Jacobs Holding AG to the Jacobs Foundation by means of a donation.

 „I always felt driven to ensure that children have a good future ahead of them.”

 Klaus J. Jacobs received numerous honorary degrees in recognition of his exceptional efforts to promote education and youth development: